 Jewish people observe several important days and events in history, such as:

-Passover: This holiday lasts seven or eight days and celebrates Jewish freedom from slavery in Egypt.
-Specifically, Passover refers to the biblical story of when the Hebrew God “passed over” houses of Jewish families and saved their children during a plague that was said to have killed all other firstborn babies in Egypt.
+Passover: This holiday, which typically occurs in March or April, lasts seven or eight days and celebrates Jewish freedom from slavery in Egypt.
+Specifically, Passover refers to the biblical story of when the Hebrew God “passed over” houses of Jewish families and saved their children during a plague that was said to have killed all other first-born babies in Egypt.

-Hanukah: A Jewish celebration, also known as the “Festival of Lights,” lasts eight days.
-It commemorates the rededication of the Jewish Temple in Jerusalem after the Maccabees defeated the Syrian-Greeks over 2,000 years ago.
+Hanukkah: This Jewish celebration, also known as the “Festival of Lights,” lasts eight days during late November or December.
+Hanukkah commemorates the rededication of the Jewish Temple in Jerusalem after the Maccabees defeated the Syrian-Greeks over 2,000 years ago.

-Purim: This is a joyous and light holiday that celebrates a time when the Jewish people in Persia were saved from extermination.
+Purim: This is a joyous holiday, occurring in the month of March, that celebrates a time when the Jewish people in Persia were saved from extermination.

 Religion: Judaism.
 BBC.